 - Pathways to Honors (HON101 and 102)

-- Two other Honors courses of at least three credit hours each during freshman and sophomore years.
+- Five other honors courses of at least three credit hours each.
+Those courses can include:

 - Honors independent study